By Darren Starwynn, O.M.D.

 Therefore I propose that the most effective treatment for fibromyalgia and other chronic pain conditions includes a combination of the techniques proposed by McMakin and Flaws with consciousness-based vibrational medical techniques.

-The new treatment system I have developed and will be teaching this summer[iii] is a flexible system combining vibrational therapies with proven techniques for relieving the symptoms of chronic pain.
+The new treatment system I have developed and and now teach through the Bridge to Mastery Institute and Microlight Institute is a flexible system combining vibrational therapies with proven techniques for relieving the symptoms of chronic pain.
 After learning this framework practitioners can adapt the system to the treatment of patients with a wide variety of chronic pain conditions that have been non-responsive to other methods.
 To illustrate how this could work for a patient with fibromyalgia, I will offer a protocol for treating a female patient, age 36 named Janet.

 Janet’s parents were alcoholics and were subject to mood swings.
 Janet’s father was often absent, and when he was at home he alternated between being emotionally removed and yelling and criticizing his children.
 The mother exhibited some bipolar behavior, swinging between being attentive to Janet and venting her anger and frustration on her.
 Janet grew up never knowing what to expect from her parents, and lived in fear that waves of negativity could come at her at unpredictable times.
 She adapted by trying to be well-behaved and hyper vigilant.
 Later in her teenage years she acted out through heavy use of drugs and alcohol and defiance against her parents.